 FAIRLANDS VALLEY PARK

 The Jewel in the crown of Stevenage is Fairlands Valley Park.
 Once voted as one of the UK’s leading free visitor attractions, Fairlands Valley Park consists of 120 acres of beautiful parkland situated within the heart of Stevenage.
-Located within the heart of Stevenage.
-The Sailing Centre adjacent to the 11 acre sailing lake is used for the center’s dinghy, canoeing, kayak, windsurfing, powerboat courses, and angling.
-The Centre also runs many land-based courses and activities such as Boards & Buggies, Grass Sledging, Orienteering, Mountain Biking and Power Kiting.
-The newest addition to the Centre is ‘So Challenging’ offers a thrill experience with a ropes course and climbing wall.
+The Sailing Centre adjacent to the 11 acre sailing lake is used for the centre’s dinghies, canoeing, kayak, windsurfing, powerboat courses, and angling.
+The centre also runs many land-based courses and activities such as boards & buggies, grass sledging, orienteering, mountain biking and power kiting.
+The newest addition to the centre is ‘So Challenging’ offers a thrill experience with a ropes course and climbing wall.
 For the jogging enthusiast, keeping fit is a pleasure on the Trim Track.